Nationals vs. Padres Player Props Betting Odds

 Thomas Stats

-- Thomas has seven doubles, a triple, seven home runs, 12 walks and 24 RBI (53 total hits).
-He's also swiped four bases.
+- Thomas has 54 hits with eight doubles, a triple, seven home runs, 12 walks and 25 RBI.
+He's also stolen four bases.

-- Thomas has hit safely in eight straight games.
-During his last 10 outings he is batting .366 with three doubles, three home runs, two walks and six RBI.
+- Thomas has recorded a base hit in nine straight games.
+In his last 10 outings he is batting .341 with four doubles, three home runs, two walks and seven RBI.

 Thomas Recent Games